craftvscruft/tfrefactor/README.md

 Currently supports:

 * Rename local / var / data / resource across all files in a config
+* Move items or categories of items to new files.
 * Diff preview of changes
 * Adding `moved` blocks for resource renames to avoid `state mv` in Terraform 1.1